First published March, 2021

 When my daughter was two or three-years old, I used to take her to Inokashira Koen, a beautiful park near our house in Tokyo.
-She was, like all kids of that age, intensely present, alert and fascinated by everything in her little world.
+She was, like all kids of that age, intensely present and alert… and filled with an insatiable zest for life.

 She would take in every minute detail in the park — the ladybird crawling up the blade of grass, the woodpecker perched in the tree above, the airplane flying overhead.

 On one particular visit, I remember her excitedly squealing ‘Oof Oof’ (her baby word for dog) upon spotting one in the distance.

 Her shrill voice snapped me out of my reverie.
 I became aware for the first time that we had actually arrived in the park.

-My body had been there for several minutes but, deeply absorbed in thinking about this and that, I had just ‘arrived’.
+My body had been there for several minutes but, deeply absorbed in thinking about this and that, I had just ‘arrived’ in the park.